rubenvanassche/Space-Invaders/docs/Report.md

 - Change the move Aliens function in the motion controller to move this type of alien only left or right.
 - Add an AlienFactory to the Game Controller's startgame function and let it create our new alien at random moments.

 That's it!
-Now out new alien can be killed and so add points to our gun, it can move, it can shoot bullets.
+Now our new alien can be killed and so add points to our gun, it can move, it can shoot bullets.
 Average time to build this?
 Maybe one hour.

 **How difficult is it to add a multiplayer mode?**